Minnesota Center for Book Arts is proud to announce the recipients of the MCBA/Jerome Book Arts Mentorship Series IV:

 Three jurors, reflecting diverse perspectives and considerable expertise, reviewed 55 applications to make the final selection of six recipients.
 Jurors included: Erik Brandt, graphic designer and Associate Professor at Minneapolis College of Art and Design (MCAD); Sarah Fox, author, editor, educator and co-founder of the Center for Visionary Poetics; and Keith Taylor, photographer, printmaker and recipient of the MCBA/Jerome Mentorship Series III.

-Mentorship recipients will now embark on a year-long study of new artistic disciplines and one-on-one work with master artist mentors to develop their individual projects.
-The mentorship program will culminate in an exhibition in MCBA's main gallery in November 2013.
+Mentorship recipients now embark on a year-long study of new artistic disciplines and one-on-one work with master artist mentors to develop their individual projects.
+The mentorship program will culminate in an exhibition in MCBA's main gallery, opening in November 2013.

 Since 1985, the Jerome Foundation has helped artists push the boundaries of contemporary book arts by supporting the creation of new book works.
 Through eleven series of fellowships and four series of mentorships, Minnesota artists of extremely diverse disciplines -- including printers, papermakers, binders, painters, sculptors, poets, photographers, choreographers, filmmakers and others -- have created projects ranging from exquisitely crafted fine press volumes to documented performances to one-of-a-kind installations that "break the bindings" and redefine conventional notions of book form and content.